Learning to write is a process that starts long before a child can hold a pencil and write letters.

 Gross motor control means children are able to move and control their bodies.
 In order to sit and write at a desk, they must have strong core muscles, good posture and not tire easily.

-- Large muscles before small muscles
+- Developing large muscles before small muscles

 You can teach your child to write their name by introducing the letters through play and in a large format before writing them on paper.

 Children develop spatial perception and a sense of their position in space when playing by doing things like climbing through tunnels and chasing each other.

 This helps them, much later, to space letters and words correctly on a page – next to each other, on the line, straight, small enough, starting next to the margin, etc.

 When formal writing is introduced at school, the teacher does not dive in and show the children how each letter is formed.
 They start with patterning.